Determining Fault in Multiple Vehicle Auto Accidents in California

 Multiple vehicle auto accidents are fairly common on California’s congested freeways, which begins with one driver rear ending another driver, resulting in a chain reaction that involves 3 or more vehicles.
 Alternatively, an accident may occur when a driver runs a red light and hits another car broadside, setting the stage for a multiple car pileup accident.
 Multi-vehicle car accidents create an added challenge for determining liability for injuries that vehicle occupants suffer.

 If you are involved in a multi car accident, it is vital you exchange insurance information with all the drivers involved, obtain witness contact information and contact the police to come to the scene and create a police report.
 It is also absolutely vital you take photographs of the scene, including skid marks, vehicle debris and property damage from multiple angles.
-If you suffer injury due to pile up accident, we recommend you contact an experience auto accident attorney soon after the accident in order to ensure that all pertinent evidence is immediately identified and documented.
-If you or a loved one has been involved in a multi-car accident, we invite you to contact a Kaass Law car accident attorney in Glendale, CA for a free consultation and case review.
+If you suffer injury due to pile up accident in our area, you can contact our experienced Glendale auto accident attorney soon after the accident in order to ensure that all pertinent evidence is immediately identified and documented.
+If you or a loved one has been involved in a multi-car accident, we invite you to contact a KAASS LAW car accident attorney in Glendale, CA for a free consultation and case review.
 Our office will handle your car accident claim, set you up with health care professionals for any needed treatment.
 We don’t charge you any upfront legal fees, as we charge a contingency fee, meaning you don’t pay, unless we are able to recover money damages from the responsible parties.

 Determining Fault in a Chain Reaction or Multi-Car Accident?